 Stranger number two

-The stranger was dark in complexion and not unprepossessing as to feature.
+The second member of the Three Strangers was dark in complexion and not unprepossessing as to feature.
 His hat, which for a moment he did not remove, hung low over his eyes, without concealing that they were large, open, and determined, moving with a flash rather than a glance.
 His shoes are cracked.

 He tells the party he’s fallen on rough times lately.
 Then he makes the most of his hosts’ generosity and asks for tobacco, then pipe to smoke it in, as well as all the paraphernalia, for despite being a smoker he has no equipment.